maksyuki/TaichiGAME/README.md

  </p>
 </p>

-Because the polygon is filled by triangulation, TaichiGAME render one **N**-vertices polgon need to draw **N** lines and fill **N-2** triangles.
+Because the polygon is filled by triangulation, TaichiGAME renders one **N**-vertices polgon need to draw **N** lines and fill **N-2** triangles.
 Meanwhile, the `GUI` component of `taichi` not like `GGUI`, It cannot render on GPU.
 So if the frames have too many polygons to render, the workload becomes terrible large.
 In future, I will transplant TaichiGAME render into `GGUI`.

 ## Performance optimization
 First, I implement a cpu-based testbed([testbed.py](./examples/testbed.py)), which only use taichi to render the frames.
 Due to heavy calculation, that make simulation slowly.
 After analysis and trade-off, I decide to rewrite some modules to make testbed into taichi-based([ti_testbed.py](./examples/ti_testbed.py)), the solutions are: